Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-concepts.md

 You can read more about this [here](https://learn.microsoft.com/azure/architecture/guide/networking/private-link-hub-spoke-network).

 In a standard ALZ approach, your DNS zones should exist in your connectivity subscription.
-They are shared resource used by every spoke vnet that you deploy for resolution, and so individual groups shouldn't deploy out their own Private DNS Zones.
+They are shared resource used by every spoke VNET that you deploy for resolution, and so individual groups shouldn't deploy out their own Private DNS Zones.

 If you are using an Azure Landing Zone, you will most likely already have these resources created!